mezo-org/musd/docs/rfc-microloans.md

 ##### System-Level Tracking

-The Microloans contract maintains:
+For system CR calculations, the contract maintains:
-- Aggregate interest numerator for all active microloans
+- `totalMicroloanPrincipal`: Sum of all active microloan principal debt
-- System-wide interest tracking for fee collection
-- Total outstanding principal across all microloans

-This approach provides predictable costs for users while maintaining gas efficiency and avoiding compounding complexity.
+- `totalStoredInterest`: Sum of all previously accrued interest
+- `lastSystemUpdate`: Timestamp of last system-wide interest update

+System CR = (mainTroveCollateral) / (mainTroveDebt + totalMicroloanPrincipal + totalStoredInterest + calculatedNewInterest)

+**Note**:This will be missing some interest that has yet to be accrued, but it should give a *close enough* CR while avoiding extra complexity.

 #### Monitoring and Alerting